 - It's hard to see her human form, but Official Art depicts her as a white-clad, melancholic woman quite similar to Maiden Astraea and Rhea of Thorolund (of course, her role in the story is nothing like theirs were).
 More notably, her form bears more than a little resemblance to Dusk of Oolacile who was in the hands of Manus in Artorias of the Abyss.
 Her clothing is a near perfect match, minus the crown.

-- There's also a bit of Gwynevere in there too, being a tall, beautiful (and illusionary) woman who urges you to take the kingdom's throne for yourself under false pretences.
+- There's also a bit of Gwynevere in there too, being a tall, beautiful (and illusionary) woman who urges you to take the kingdom's throne for yourself under false pretenses.

 - The Corrupter: Manipulated Vendrick into fighting the Giants so that she could take the throne for herself.

-- Dem Bones: She appears to be part skeleton, or at least very, very dead.
+- Dem Bones: Her true form appears to be part skeleton, or at least very, very dead.
 The writhing mass of skeletons making up her "dress" also adds to the feeling.

 - Evil Sounds Deep: Nashandra's voice is significantly deeper in her true form, though disturbingly it's just as calm as the one she has in her human guise.

 - Fighting a Shadow: The description of her soul and the items made from it reveal she is only the smallest piece of Manus' soul, and seeks to become whole again.